Life Insurance for Glimepiride users.

 Table Rate defined.

 Depending on how you count them, there are approximately 16 different life insurance rates that an individual can qualify for.
 The best would be a Preferred or Preferred Plus rate, followed by Standard Plus and Standard.
-From there, you then enter into what would generally be considered your “higher risk” rates, which are called table rates.
+From there, you then enter into what would generally be considered your “higher risk” rates, called table rates.

 Table rates….

 Range from Table A would be the “best” and least expensive table rate available to Table J, which would be the “worst” or most expensive.
+This brings us to the last topic that we wanted to take a moment and discuss here in this article, which is…

-What can I do to help ensure that I get the “best life insurance” for me?
+How can I help ensure I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.
+Such an agent who can help guide you through the application process and be perfectly “frank” with you about what options may or may not be possible.

 From there…

-You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because after all, it really doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
+You’ll also want to make sure that the very same agent you have chosen has access to dozens of different life insurance companies because, after all, it doesn’t matter how “great” of a life insurance agent you might have if they don’t have access to the “best” life insurance policy for you!
 Now, does it?

-You’ll want to make sure that you’re completely honest with your life insurance agent prior to applying for coverage.
-By doing so, you will be helping him or her narrow down what options might be the “best”.
+Lastly, you’ll want to ensure you’re completely honest with your life insurance agent before applying for coverage.
+By doing so, you will be helping them narrow down what options might be the “best.”

 Now, will we be able to help out everyone who has been prescribed Amaryl?

 No, probably not.
-But what we can tell you is that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies as well.
+But we can tell you that in addition to offering a wide variety of different term and whole life insurance policies, IBUSA has also worked very hard to establish relationships with many of the Best Final Expense Insurance Companies.
+This way if someone can’t qualify for a traditional life insurance policy, chances are there may be some other “type” of product that you CAN qualify for.

-So, if you’re ready to see what options might be available to you, just give us a call!
+So, if you’re ready to see what options might be available, call us!